-Leaving her infant son in the care of her husband and parents, Deyun has 'commuted' between Harbin and Melbourne for the past three years to complete her research.
+Leaving her infant son in the care of her husband and parents, Deyun 'commuted' between Harbin and Melbourne for three years to complete her research.

 Deyun’s research is supported by the Riady Scholarship which helps her finance the extensive travel needed to reach the four schools and gives her flexibility to work in with the timetables of the people that she needs to interview at each school.

 “What I want to understand is how these highly sought-after schools market themselves, are they meeting the needs of their markets, and are there any links between marketing and institutional performance.

 “These schools are giving me unprecedented access to their teachers, students, parents and management,” says Deyun, "so I must be flexible to fit the focus groups and interviews around their availability.”

 The Riady Scholarship was established by Indonesian alumnus Mr James Riady (BCom 1977, International House) to provide support for high achieving research students to undertake fieldwork in Asia.